DIY Pantry Remodel: Pantry Closet Turned Built-In Pantry Cabinet

 Tools:

-Making space for the new built in pantry cabinet
+1. Making room for the new built in pantry cabinet

-The measurements on the inside of the closet gave us 40 inches to work with, but the cabinet we used was only 30 inches, so we had plenty of room to spare.
+The measurements on the inside of the closet gave us 40 inches to work with, but the cabinet we used was only 30 inches wide, so we had plenty of room to spare.
+We began demo by removing the existing closet door and shelves.

 closet pantry demo